 Horse Veterinarian Courses and Classes Overview

-Students will learn how to diagnose and treat both minor and major conditions that affect horses.
+Horse veterinarian courses are offered at the doctoral level as part of Doctor of Veterinary Medicine (DVM) degree programs.
+Typically, veterinarians specialize in one area, such as pets or large animals.
+In this case, veterinarian students would specialize in equine medicine.
+Within these courses, students will learn how to diagnose and treat both minor and major conditions that affect horses.
 DVM programs also require a clinical practicum, so potential horse veterinarians will have a chance to work with and treat horses under the supervision of experienced practitioners.

 List of Horse Veterinarian Courses